danilko/econceptecommerce/README.md

 ============================
 Ecommerce Website Sample integrate with Paypal API, Shippfy API and Google reCaptcha with Jquery and Bootstrap Frontend

+It utilize Spring, HikariCP and DataNeclus for backend PostgresqlRDBMS Integration

 Please note this is a sample, it is by no means a complete solution with any security implication

 Compile